DataMoose/GettingAndCleaningData/CodeBook.md

 The 'run_analysis.R' code will import the original data set and perform a number of transformations to produce a tidy data text file (dataTidy.txt).
 The transformation steps are listed below and detailed in 'README.md'.

+- User must manually set the working directory to the location of the 'UCI HAR Dataset' folder.

 __1. Merges the training and the test sets to create one data set__

 - Location of test data, train data and working directory established.